babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.OMR.md

 Simply execute the below code snippet to see how Aspose.OMR API performs in your environment or check the [GitHub Repository](https://github.com/aspose-omr/Aspose.OMR-for-.NET) for other common usage scenarios.

-### Perform OMR on a JPG Image & Get Results in a CSV
+## Perform OMR on a JPG Image & Get Results in the CSV format
 ```csharp
 // recognize image and receive result
 RecognitionResult result = templateProcessor.RecognizeImage(dir + "template.jpg");